-- 1 The windows on the end of the slide out room must be closed before moving the room in either direction. - 2.
-Before extending or retracting the room, look for and remove any obstructions. - 3.
-Move the driver's chair forward before moving the slide out room in either direction. - 4.
-Disengage the lock arms by pulling down on the center of the arm using the lock arm release tool, as required. - 5.
-Activate the slide out switch.
-Once fully extended, the room will automatically stop.
-The indicator light will be lit while the room is traveling.
+- 1. Verify the coach is either plugged into shore power or is under generator power. - 2.
+The windows on the end of the slide out room must be closed before moving the room in either direction. - 3.
+Before extending or retracting the room, look for and remove any obstructions. - 4.
+Move the driver's chair forward before moving the slide out room in either direction. - 5.
+Disengage the lock arms by pulling down on the center of the arm using the lock arm release tool, as required. - 6 Activate the slide out switch in the desired direction to either extend or retract the room.
+Please note that you must hold the slide out switch for the duration of movement of the room.
+If the switch is released during room extension or retraction, the room will stop moving.
+When the room has reached full extension or retraction, the slide out will automatically stop. - 7.
+If retracting the room, be sure to engage the lock arms for the slide out room as soon as it has fully retracted.